Day 01:Arrive at Kathmandu airport.

-The trail gradually climbs up to the top providing an impressive view of Cho Yu then the trails goes in the Sherpa settlement of Lubuches beside a small stream.
+The trail gradually climbs up to the top providing an impressive view of Cho Yu then the trail goes into the Sherpa settlement of Lubuches beside a small stream.

 Day 12:Lubuche-Gorak Shep 5,160m 4 hours trek

-A gentle climbs all the way and a short descent to the last village Gorak Shep with few tea-houses facilities.
+A gentle climb all the way and a short descent to the last village Gorak Shep with few tea-house facilities.
 Climb to Kala Pattar 5,545m which offers the best views of Mt.
-Everest, Pumori and Ama Dablam.
+Everest, Pumori, and Ama Dablam.

 Day 13:Everest Base Camp excursion and trek back to Lobuche 7 hours trek

-Walk into the Everest Base Camp 5,357m through rocky and glacial trails where climbers gather for summit Everest then trek back to Lobuche.
+Walk into the Everest Base Camp 5,357m through rocky and glacial trails where climbers gather to summit Everest then trek back to Lobuche.

 Day 14:Lubuche - Kongma La 5540m.- Chhukung 4740m.
 7 hours trek

-The trail ascends through Khumbu Glacier to Kongma La pass then descends to the Imja Khola valley and further Chhukung a small summer and last settlement before island peak where you make final preparation of the climb.
+The trail ascends through Khumbu Glacier to Kongma La pass then descends to the Imja Khola valley and further Chhukung a small summer and last settlement before the island peak where you make final preparation for the climb.